 Melissa Conrad Stöppler, MD

 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

 What is the Mediterranean diet?

-The Mediterranean diet has been under research for over 50 years, and its benefits continue to become apparent.
+Eating a Mediterranean diet is not really dieting at all, but eating a variety of fresh foods that taste good and prevent obesity and its health consequences.
+The Mediterranean diet has been around for over 50 years, and its benefits continue to become apparent.
 The health benefits of the Mediterranean diet range from a lower risk of heart disease, certain cancers, diabetes, Alzheimer's, osteoporosis, and stroke; lower blood pressure and LDL levels; improved brain function, eye health, and fertility; healthy body weight; and increased life span.
 The good news is that you do not need to live in this geographic area to get these benefits.
 All that you need to do is understand where they come from and what changes you can make to your diet to get them.